vivaria/edisonrul.ing/docs/source/cards/t/the-warrior-returning-alive.md

 ### Card Rulings

-●You may select a Warrior-Type Fusion Monster or Synchro Monster in your GY, but it will be returned to the Extra Deck instead of your hand.
+*   You may select a Warrior-Type Fusion Monster or Synchro Monster in your GY, but it will be returned to the Extra Deck instead of your hand.
-●You may select any Warrior-Type monster to return to your hand, regardless of its Summoning requirements.
+*   You may select any Warrior-Type monster to return to your hand, regardless of its Summoning requirements.
 So you may select a Black Luster Soldier - Envoy of the Beginning even if it was never properly Summoned.